António, Prior of Crato: Exile

 In early 1581, António fled to France carrying the Portuguese Crown Jewels, including many valuable diamonds.
 He was well received by Catherine de' Medici, who also had a claim to the Crown of Portugal.
-She looked upon her as a convenient instrument to be used against Philip II.
+She looked upon him as a convenient instrument to be used against Philip II.
 By promising to cede the Portuguese colony of Brazil to her and the sale of some of his jewels, António secured support to fit out a fleet.

-As the Habsburgs had not yet occupied the Azores, he sailed for them with a number of French adventurers under Philip Strozzi, a Florentine exile in the service of France, but was utterly defeated at sea by the Álvaro de Bazán, 1st Marquis of Santa Cruz at the Battle of Ponta Delgada, off the coast of the island of São Miguel between 25–26 July 1582.
+As the Habsburgs had not yet occupied the Azores, he sailed for them with a number of French adventurers under Philip Strozzi, a Florentine exile in the service of France, but was utterly defeated at sea by the Álvaro de Bazán, 1st Marquis of Santa Cruz at the Battle of Ponta Delgada, off the coast of the island of São Miguel between 25 and 26 July 1582.
 He then returned to France and lived for a time in Rueil near Paris: fear of assassins, employed by Philip II, drove António from one refuge to another until he finally went to England.

 Queen Elizabeth I of England favoured him for much the same reasons as Catherine de' Medici did.
 In 1589, the year after the Spanish Armada, he accompanied an English expedition, under the command of Francis Drake and John Norreys, to the coast of Spain and Portugal.
 The force consisted partly of the queen's ships, and partly of privateers who joined in search of booty.
 António, with all the credulity of an exile, believed that his presence would provoke a general rising against Philip II.
 However, none took place and the expedition was a costly failure.